erikj/presentations/risk-mgmt-devops/slides/riskmgmt.md

 - Sharing (transfer -- outsource or insure)
 - Retention (accept and budget)

+!NOTE
+Retention example: windshield insurance is expensive based on my assessment of the probabilty of windshield damage vs. insurance' cost, so I make sure I have
+$$$ saved up to repair or replace my windshield in event of damage.

 !SLIDE

 # How can we reduce the cost of many of our risks...?

+!NOTE
+segue...